 School Site Council (SSC)

 The SSC is the decision-making council for all programs funded through the Consolidated Application (ConAp).
-The SSC is responsible for the development of the Single Plan for Student Achievement (SPSA), in consultation with the English Learner Advisory Committee, other relevant stakeholders and, where applicable, the School Advisory Committee.
-The SSC is also responsible for meeting all school level federal parental involvement mandates including the development of the Title I parent involvement policy and budget (E046) and the Title I parent-school compact.
+The SSC is responsible for the development of the School Plan for Student Achievement (SPSA), in consultation with the English Learner Advisory Committee, other relevant stakeholders and, where applicable, the Local School Leadership Council.
+The SSC is also responsible for meeting all school-level federal parental involvement mandates including the development of the Title I parent involvement policy and budget (E046) and the Title I parent-school compact.

 English Learner Advisory Committee (ELAC)